adam30202/project0/README.md

 -   The user can also choose whether an X or O will be placed first.

--   The score is tracked in the top left corner.

 -   By default, when the page is first loaded, X goes first.
 After every game, the player who did NOT move last goes first.

+-   The score is tracked at the top of the screen.
+X or O is green depending whose turn it is.
+It does not display green for the first default X turn unless the user selects either X or O to go first

+-   If the user expand the screen wide enough there is a secret button that changes the X and O characters.
+This button can toggle the characters even during a game (this is a feature).

 ## What it can not do: